Europe's transfer window set for frantic finale

 Will Barcelona buy another forward to replace Neymar?
 Can Arsenal keep hold of Alexis Sanchez?
 Is Monaco about to lose three more of its star players?

-Europe's transfer window closes in most countries on Thursday and there are a slew of high-profile and long-running sagas that are still to be finalized.
+Europe's transfer window closes in most countries on Thursday with a slew of high-profile and long-running sagas still to be finalized.

 Here's a country-by-country look at the major talking points heading into the final hours of the window: